 If you’re a normal human being, chances are, you’ll say the first one (unless you’re an egomaniacal writer like I am).

 Would you rather have the opportunity to not worry about how your resume looks and instead have the time to go out there, get on calls, and actively look for work?

 Throughout my career, I’ve heard so many professionals crying out for more time to find the right jobs and have an opportunity to sell themselves out there.

 - Your resume is not professionally done

 - You’re wasting your own valuable time writing your resume when you could be out there networking and selling your services?

-Just as your employer is likely to accept something that is written with value, a resume writer can bring those value to your resume, and get you through the doorsteps of that job that you’ve always wanted.
+Just as your employer is likely to accept something written with value, a resume writer can bring that value to your resume and get you through the doorsteps of that job you’ve always wanted.